MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

 1. Enter the URL that you copied from the GitHub repo.

-1. From within the same dialog box, or in a file explorer utility, you can create a general-purpose root `git` or `GitHub` folder in a writeable location, then select that directory, so that the repo will be cloned there, as a new directory.
+1. From within the same dialog, or in a file explorer utility, you can create a general-purpose root `git` or `GitHub` folder in a writeable location, then select that directory, so that the repo will be cloned there, as a new directory.

    For example, you could create the repo in the parent folder: `C:\Users\myUserName\Documents\GitHub\`, so that the cloning operation will create the new directory `C:\Users\myUserName\Documents\GitHub\WebView2Samples`.